lei-cao/programming/blog/setting-sail.md

 Learning by teaching is another key for effective learning.

 Combine these four elements, my plan is using Jupyter and Golang to build a Algorithm Visualization notes for myself and share the whole building process.
-In the end I will be ramp up again with Algorithms again and hopeful get something useful for others as well.
+In the end I will be ramp up again with Algorithms and hopeful get something useful for others as well.

+After doing some research, it seems the Jupyter + Go visualizer approach is a bit harder to accomplish.
+Will make it simple by using Gopherjs to display in browser.
+Think to extend [Go Play Space](https://goplay.space/) for the algorithm visualization part.